internetfriendsforever/web-starter/readme.md

 **Mehod:**

-As there are no built-in functionality for localizing in 11ty so there is many ways of going about.
+As there are no built-in functionality for localizing in 11ty there are many ways of going about.
 Some [suggested methods](https://www.webstoemp.com/blog/multilingual-sites-eleventy/) involve a lot of duplicated code, which is not very maintainable.

 After some trial and error (with symlinks), I found that you could run 11ty i mulitple processes using a different environment variable (`process.env.lang`) and output directory for each locale.
 There are a few downsides to this approach: